Hole doping and electronic correlations in Cr-substituted BaFe$_{2}$As$_{2}$: Materials and methods

 \section{Materials and methods}

-Ba(Fe$_{1-x}$Cr$_{x}$)$_{2}$As$_{2}$ single crystals, with different concentrations of Cr, were grown using the In-flux method \citep{garitezi_synthesis_2013}.
-The samples were characterized by resistivity, specific heat, x-ray diffraction (XRD), and energy-dispersive x-ray spectroscopy (EDS) for their transition temperatures $T_{\text{SDW}}$, lattice parameters, and chemical content, respectively.
-The results were compared to composition vs. $T$ phase diagrams in literature \citep{sefat_absence_2009,marty_competing_2011,clancy_high-resolution_2012} to benchmark the values of $x$.
+Single crystals of Ba(Fe$_{1-x}$Cr$_{x}$)$_{2}$As$_{2}$ were synthesized by an In-flux method \citep{garitezi_synthesis_2013}.
+The resulting crystals were crushed and sieved into a fine powder for X-ray diffraction (XRD) experiments to check the crystallographic phase and determine lattice parameters.
+The final Cr content was checked by energy-dispersive x-ray spectroscopy (EDS) measurements.
+Physical properties (resistivity and specific heat) were characterized by a commercial Physical Properties Measurement System (PPMS) from Quantum Design.
+Results from EDS and physical properties were compared to composition vs. $T$ phase diagrams in literature \citep{sefat_absence_2009,marty_competing_2011,clancy_high-resolution_2012} to benchmark the values of $x$.

-The $x=0.0$, $x=0.03$, and $x=0.085$ samples were selected for ARPES measurements at the Bloch beamline of the Max IV synchrotron in Lund, Sweden.
-The ARPES spectra were obtained using the Scienta DA30 photoelectron analyzer, with total energy resolution at about $8$ to $10$ meV for incident photon energies between $60$ and $81$ eV, and angular resolution of $0.1^\circ$.
-The samples were glued on a Mo sample holder using silver epoxy and cleaved, using Al posts, at room temperature inside the main preparation chamber (vacuum of $3\times10^{-10}$ mbar).
+The samples with $x=0.0$, $x=0.03$, and $x=0.085$ were selected for ARPES measurements at the Bloch beamline of the Max IV synchrotron in Lund, Sweden.
+The ARPES spectra were obtained using the Scienta DA30 photoelectron analyzer for incident photon energies between $60$ and $81$ eV.
+At this photon energy, an energy resolution of about $8$ to $10$ meV and angular resolution of $0.1^\circ$ was achieved.
+The samples were glued on a Mo sample holder using silver epoxy.
+An Al post was glued at the top of each sample for subsequent cleaving.
+The post was removed inside the main preparation chamber (vacuum of $3\times10^{-10}$ mbar).
 The samples were then transferred to the analyzer chamber, at $2\times10^{-11}$ mbar.

-For all samples, measurements were performed at $150$ K, corresponding to above $T_{\text{SDW}}$.
-Cooling was performed through a $6$-axis cryo manipulator using a closed-cycle liquid Helium system.
+The Brillouin zone (BZ) high-symmetry directions are labeled according to the crystal body-centered tetragonal structure.
+The results presented were measured at the samples' tetragonal PM state ($T=150$ K).
+During experiments, we probe the high-symmetry directions $\Gamma X$ and $\Gamma M$ for both $\Gamma$ and $Z$ $k_{z}$ levels.
+We employed linear horizontal (LH) and vertical (LV) polarization to probe different Fe-$3d$ orbital contributions to the ARPES intensity.